 Not too long ago, it was common for people to work for one company for a lifetime.
 The lucky ones would retire after 30 years with a gold watch and a pension.
-Obviously, times have changed.
-That kind of commitment is difficult to imagine these days; today's workers switch jobs frequently.
+Times have changed.
+That kind of commitment is difficult to imagine now—today's workers switch jobs frequently.
 The Bureau of Labor Statistics reports that the average number of jobs in a lifetime is 12 for the baby boomer generation.

-And while that's totally acceptable, if your resume is dominated by short-term stints exclusively, and you have a pattern of leaving positions regularly, hiring managers may see you as a job hopper.
-That's a label you want to avoid; companies generally don't like to hire job hoppers.
+While switching jobs is largely considered acceptable, there are exceptions.
+If your resume is dominated by short-term stints exclusively, and you have a pattern of leaving positions regularly, hiring managers may see you as a job hopper.
+That's a label you want to avoid—companies generally don't like to hire job hoppers.

 If you have moved from company to company frequently, staying only a short time in each job, here is how to make sure your resume looks strong and how you can avoid the dreaded job-hopper label.

 Why Companies Want to Avoid Hiring Job Hoppers

 One thing hiring managers look for is patterns.
 A good pattern is someone who's been promoted at every company.
 Not so great?
 Regularly departing jobs yearly.
-For hiring managers, this type of pattern indicates that a candidate won't stick around, and they'll need to re-hire for the position quickly.
+For hiring managers, this type of pattern indicates that a candidate won't stick around, and they'll need to rehire for the position quickly.
 On the flip side, staying too long in a job can be an issue too.

 From time spent interviewing to training and onboarding, adding a new employee takes up a significant amount of time and company money.
 Why go through all that effort to replace someone in six months or a year?
 Hiring managers are eager for candidates who have the necessary skills and background and will stay in positions for a significant amount of time.